One of the most effective ways to build provide a bette customer experience and help answer questions is through the use of a FAQ page.

 That last point is especially important as an FAQ page presents a unique opportunity to directly address concerns and remove obstacles on the path to purchase.

-Consider how you can strategically raise the right questions to educate customers about your products and create demand.
+Consider how to strategically raise the right questions to educate customers about your products and create demand.

-If you end up with a long list of questions, group your questions under categories like “Shipping” or “About the Product” to make it easier for visitors to navigate.
+If you end up with a long list of questions, group your questions under categories like “Shipping” or “Sizing & Fit” to make it easier for visitors to navigate.
+Pepper has each of its FAQ categories listed out so users can find the answers they need.
+Shoppers can also type their question into a search bar and receive an answer, rather than scrolling through the page.

 While you should demonstrate authority through the depth of your answers, be sure you’re not losing your audience by giving them more than they need.